 Involvement in extracurricular activities is a very important part of life at Ensworth.

-The Environmental Club seeks to promote a healthy, respectful, and sustainable relationship with the environment--both within our school walls and beyond them.
-The club will focus on our school’s environmental footprint by working to establish a
+The Environmental Club seeks to promote a healthy, respectful, and sustainable relationship with the environment—both within our school walls and beyond them.
+The club focuses on our school’s environmental footprint by working to establish a

 Huddle is a Christian organization that meets on Monday nights after sports practices to worship.
 The organization is designed to unite the body of Christ and allow students to bond with others that share their same belief.
 We will have a number of speakers from faculty or special guests, videos, and even testimonies shared by students.
 We welcome all to come to either fellowship or simply observe as we worship together.

 Do you enjoy creative writing, literary discussions, or the visual arts?
 Have you ever wondered what it takes to make a publication come to life and sparkle on the page?
 Or, are you interested in learning more about these kinds of pursuits?
 If you answered yes to any of these questions, then the Literary Magazine is the place for you!
 The primary goal of the Literary Magazine is to produce The Eclipse, an annual publication that showcases a unique blend of students’ creative writing and artwork.
 Members of the Literary Magazine collect, edit, and often contribute to the body of student work that ultimately becomes The Eclipse.
 In addition to providing us with time to work on The Eclipse, our Literary Magazine meetings will also give students the opportunity to share and receive feedback on the creative pieces that they’re working on, as well as the chance to learn about a wide array of writing practices and strategies.